ycashfoundation/ycash-website/docs/about.md

 In fact, the software for Ycash is based on the software for Zcash, which in turn is based on the software for Bitcoin.

+Ycash also shares something else in common with Zcash: shared blockchain history. *The first 570,000 blocks of the Ycash blockchain are the same as the first 570,000 blocks of the Zcash blockchain.*

 Like Bitcoin and Zcash, the total supply of Ycash is forever capped at 21 million coins.
 So, unlike government-issued paper cash, you never have to worry about inflation devaluing your Ycash.

-Ycash also shares something else in common with Zcash: shared blockchain history. *The first 570,000 blocks of the Ycash blockchain are the same as the first 570,000 blocks of the Zcash blockchain.* That means that everyone in control of Zcash private keys as of block height 570,000 (around July 18, 2019) will be able to use those private keys to access the same amount of Ycash.

 Bitcoin is truly revolutionary, but it suffers from several problems, including the following two key problems: